Pages

 Where did the magic go in literacy?

-Osmosis had nothing to do with becoming a read
+Osmosis has nothing to do with becoming a Reader

-Just a child in the library, sitting on the floor next to my grandfather.
+A few years ago... a child on the library floor sitting next to my grandfather.
 He was reading the Irish Independent from the International Papers section.
-I said Grandad what am I supposed to read.
+I ask "what am I supposed to read?"

-My grandfather was a World War I veteran who never finished elementary school.
-But, had the largest home library of any man I have met.
-He loved Cervantes, Hugo, Tolstoy, Dumas, Dickens, Swift, Wells, and all the Irish and Spanish poets.
-He could quote from any of them on demand.
-My dream back then was to read all he read.
-I am just about caught up to the old man these days.
-His books keep his memory strong in me.
-I cannot go to sleep with opening a book, finding that magic hidden in the pages of that magical stuff.
+My grandfather was a WWI vet.
+He never even finished high school.
+In my childish eyes his home library was the biggest and best I'd ever known.
+He had them all, de Cervantes, Hugo, Tolstoy, Dumas, Dickens, Swift, Wells and all the poets.
+He could quote from them on demand.
+My dream back then was to read everything he read.
+Now that I'm retired, I'm gonna catch up to the old man.
+His memory is forever with me ~ because of books.
+I cannot go to sleep at night without reading a page or two; still I find the magic hidden among the pages...

-Many Literacy Researchers inform my thinking, but few understand, it is less about how we learn to read and more about why children should become readers.
-A story comes to life not from the print, but from the mind reading it.
+Many Literacy Researchers inform my thinking.
+Few understand that it is less about how we learn to read and more about why it is that children should become readers.
+A story comes to life not from the print, but from the mind reading the story.
 The imagination gives reason to reading, not the printed word.

-Frank Smith, who sadly no one is reading anymore, always talked about inviting children to join the Literacy Club.
-He said: "It is infinitely more useful for a child to hear a story told by a person than by a computer.
-Because the greatest part of the learning experience lies not in the particular words of the story but in the involvement with the individual reading it".
-My Grandad was a master reader, who was an expert in creating invitations to read.
+Frank Smith always talks about the invitation, inviting children to join the Literacy Club, "It is infinitely more useful for a child to hear a story told by a person than by a computer.
+Because the greatest part of the learning experience lies not in the particular words of the story, but in the involvement with the individual reading it".
+My Grandad was a master reader, and an expert in creating invitations to read.

-Frank Smith gets the magic, and magic is never done through osmosis.
+Frank Smith got the magic, and magic is never done through osmosis.
 "We are learning all the time - about the world and about ourselves.
 We learn without knowing that we are learning and we learn without effort every moment of the day.
-We learn what is interesting to us... and we learn from what makes sense to us, because there is nothing to learn from what confuses us except that it is confusing." ~ Fank Smith
+We learn what is interesting to us... and we learn from what makes sense to us, because there is nothing to learn from what confuses us except that it is confusing."
+Frank Smith

-It would be wise for literacy experts to revisit Frank Smith, spending more time thinking about creative and innovative ways to invite children into the Literacy Club.
+These literacy experts need to revisit Frank Smith.
+Spend more time thinking about creative and innovative ways to invite children into the Literacy Club.

-Just saying the magic is not on the page, but in the reader.
-Of course, Louise Rosenblatt told us that in 1978 in her book "The Reader, the Text. the Poem: The Transactional Theory of the Literary Work.
-She is another seldom-read expert these days.
-She is not a Podcast, she is a lifetime study for any researcher interested in literacy.
-Louise always saw the magic, she understood readers bring themselves to the texts, and in partnership with the text something magical happens.
+Louise Rosenblatt, another seldom-read expert these days.
+No she is not on a Podcast.
+She is a lifetime study for any researcher interested in literacy.
+Rosenblatt always sees the magic, she understands readers bring themselves to the texts.
+Then in partnership with the text ~ something magical happens.

-Louise Rosenblatt understands there is no osmosis in involved in reading.
-"The reader brings to the work personality traits, memories of past events, present needs and preoccupations, a particular mood of the moment and a particular physical condition.
-These and many other elements in a never-to-be-duplicated combination determine his response to the text." ~ Louise Rosenblatt
+She knows there is no osmosis involved in reading "The reader brings to the work personality traits, memories of past events, present needs and preoccupations, a particular mood of the moment and a particular physical condition.
+These and many other elements in a never-to-be-duplicated combination determine his response to the text." ~ Louise Rosenblatt.

-If you are wondering what tune inspired my writing today, it's I. Don Quixote from Man of La Mancah
+If you're wondering what tune inspires my writing today ~ I Don Quixote from Man of La Mancha

 https://www.youtube.com/watch?v=-UUDguFEa5E <